SumoLogic/sumologic-documentation/docs/cse/automation/about-automation-service-and-cloud-siem.md

 The Automation Service allows you to define and automate smart actions, including enrichments and notifications.
 These actions can be automatically triggered when certain events occur in Cloud SIEM, helping you to quickly investigate, understand, and react to potential security threats.

-You interact with the Automation Service through [automations](/docs/cse/automation/automations-in-cloud-siem).
-The automations execute [playbooks](/docs/platform-services/automation-service/automation-service-playbooks) in the Automation Service.
+You interact with the Automation Service through [automations in Cloud SIEM](/docs/cse/automation/automations-in-cloud-siem).
+The automations execute playbooks in the Automation Service.
 Playbooks  are composed of one or more actions with a workflow that could include parallel actions and logic steps.
-Actions are included with [integrations in the Automation Service](/docs/platform-services/automation-service/automation-service-integrations).
+Actions are included with integrations.
 The Automation Service provides a number of integrations, actions, and playbooks that you can customize.
 You can also create your own.

 :::info
 Before you can create automations in Cloud SIEM, you must first [configure role capabilities](#configure-role-capabilities-for-cloud-siem-automation).
 :::

-Watch this micro lesson to learn more about the Automation Service.
+Watch this micro lesson to learn more about using the Automation Service to create automations in Cloud SIEM.

 <Iframe url="https://www.youtube.com/embed/kJawCYJhS4M?rel=0"
      width="854px"